 Fact Book and Data Exchange

-Oklahoma leaders receive the SREB Fact Book on Higher Education, as well as Oklahoma: Featured Facts From the SREB Fact Book on Higher Education and the annual SREB State Data Exchange tables.
+Oklahoma leaders receive the SREB Fact Book on Higher Education and Oklahoma: Featured Facts From the SREB Fact Book on Higher Education.

 Oklahoma’s Participating Agencies and SREB-State Data Exchange Coordinators:

 Cindy Poulton, Oklahoma State Regents for Higher Education

 Denise Christy, Oklahoma Department of Career and Technology Education

 Supports minority students to help them earn Ph.D.s, begin careers at colleges and universities, and diversify campus faculties.
 The SREB-State Doctoral Scholars Program hosts the annual Institute on Teaching and Mentoring, the nation’s largest gathering of minority doctoral scholars, with more than 1,200 attendees.